How Do Fireworks Get Their Colors?

 That’s what is lit first.
 The firework flies into the sky and as the burning fuse reaches the bottom compartment, it ignites an internal fuse that makes the mortar explode.

-Yellow is provided by sodium (Na) from halite (rock salt).
+Yellow fireworks are created using sodium (Na), often sourced from halite (rock salt).

 Firework Effects